 SCB's A2 deposit and senior unsecured ratings reflect the bank's baa2 BCA, one notch of rating uplift from its role as a core subsidiary of Santander Consumer Finance S.A.
-(SCF, A2 stable/A2 stable, baa2)1, and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which indicates a very low loss given failure and results in two notches of rating uplift for its deposits and senior unsecured debt ratings.
+(SCF, A2 stable/A2 stable, baa2)1, and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which incorporates the relative loss severity of a liability class, indicating a very low loss given failure and resulting in two notches of rating uplift for SCB's deposit, issuer and senior unsecured debt ratings.
 SCB's ratings do not benefit from government support uplift because of its small size in the context of the German banking sector.